dinosaurwithakatana/hacker-news-android/README.md

 Building
 ---
-Copy `local.properties.example` and `keystore.properties.example` to `local.properties` and `keystore.properties`, fill out as necessary.
+Copy each of the `*.properties.example` to their respective properties files and fill out as necessary.

+Readability token can be found [here](https://www.readability.com/settings/account)

 Import into Android studio, should work out of the box.